Awareness of sleeping positions and proper pillows can minimize pain

 - Avoid using too high or stiff a pillow, which keeps the neck flexed overnight and can result in morning pain and stiffness.

 - If you sleep on your side, keep your spine straight by using a pillow that is higher under your neck than your head.

 - When you are riding in a plane, train, or car, or even just reclining to watch TV, a horseshoe-shaped pillow can support your neck and prevent your head from dropping to one side if you doze.
 If the pillow is too large behind the neck, however, it will force your head forward.

-Sleeping on your stomach is tough on your spine, because the back is arched and your neck turned to the side.
-Preferred sleeping positions are often set early in life and can be tough to change, not to mention that we don’t often wake up in the same position in which we fell asleep.
-Still, it’s worth trying to start the night sleeping on your back or side in a well-supported, healthy position.
+Sleeping on your stomach is tough on your spine, because the back is arched and your neck is turned to the side.
+Preferred sleeping positions are often set early in life and can be tough to change, not to mention that we don't often wake up in the same position in which we fell asleep.
+Still, it's worth trying to start the night sleeping on your back or side in a well-supported, healthy position.

 Beyond sleep position

-Emerging research suggests that not just sleep position, but sleep itself, can play a role in musculoskeletal pain, including neck and shoulder pain.
-In one 2008 study, researchers compared musculoskeletal pain in 4,140 healthy men and women with and without sleeping problems.
+Research suggests that not just sleep position, but sleep itself, can play a role in musculoskeletal pain, including neck and shoulder pain.
+In one study, researchers compared musculoskeletal pain in 4,140 healthy men and women with and without sleeping problems.
 Sleeping problems included difficulty falling asleep, trouble staying asleep, waking early in the mornings, and non-restorative sleep.
 They found that people who reported moderate to severe problems in at least three of these four categories were significantly more likely to develop chronic musculoskeletal pain after one year than those who reported little or no problem with sleep.
 One possible explanation is that sleep disturbances disrupt the muscle relaxation and healing that normally occur during sleep.
 Additionally, it is well established that pain can disrupt sleep, contributing to a vicious cycle of pain disrupting sleep, and sleep problems contributing to pain.